chrislarabee/autodrive/README.md

 https://developers.google.com/sheets/api/quickstart/python
 to prep your instance of python to connect to the Google Sheets API.

-Somehow produce a token.json file???

 ## Setup a Connection to a Sheet

-Using the `sheets/example.py` file as a guide, create a new python file in the sheets directory.
-You can name it whatever you want, but make sure the name is preceded by an _ (e.g. _mynewfile.py).
+Using the `sheets/_example.py` file as a guide, create a new python file in the sheets directory.
+You can name it whatever you want, but make sure the name is not preceded by an _ (e.g. mynewfile.py not _mynewfile.py).

 This file must declare two variables: SHEET_ID and TABS.

 SHEET_ID is the id string of the Google Sheet you want to connect to.
-It can be found by opening the Google Sheet in your brower and copy pasting the alpha-numeric string between 'https://docs.google.com/spreadsheets/d/' and '/edit#gid=...' in the url.
+It can be found by opening the Google Sheet in your browser and copy pasting the alpha-numeric string between 'https://docs.google.com/spreadsheets/d/' and '/edit#gid=...' in the url.